njtierney/rcproposal2018/2018-rconsortium-proposal.md

 and Multivariate Statistics
 ([*https://cran.r-project.org/web/views/Multivariate.html*](https://cran.r-project.org/web/views/Multivariate.html)).
-We intend to make a call out to other package authors and research in missing data in the R community to join this platform.
-One person we intend to contact is Stefan van Buuren, whose website [*http://www.stefvanbuuren.nl/mi/Software.html*](http://www.stefvanbuuren.nl/mi/Software.html) is also often used as a reference.
+We intend to make a call out to other package authors and research in missing data in the R community to form an ISC working group.
+Those who work with and develop tools and analyses for missing data are spread far around the world.
+We believe that being a part of a group associated with the R Consortium provides a strong focal point for members to rally under.
+We are planning on contacting key contributors to missing data to join, for example, one person we intend to contact is Stefan van Buuren, whose website
+[*http://www.stefvanbuuren.nl/mi/Software.html*](http://www.stefvanbuuren.nl/mi/Software.html)
+is also often used as a reference on the topic.

 **Part two: list articles and related works by theme**

 Similar to part one with R packages, we will list articles and related works, organising by theme.
-This can be rather laborious work, to ensure robustness we will also put a call out for authors to submit their articles or works to be reviewed for placement on the platform/website.
+This can be rather laborious work, to ensure robustness we will also put a call out for authors to submit their articles or works, and reviweres to review their placement on the platform/website.

 **Part three: Tutorials and workflows.**